1980is/cheatsheets/LVM.md

 ``fdisk /dev/vdc``
 \
 \
 Press "p" to print out the partition tables.
 Let's expand the last primary partition, "vdc4".
 Let's check the free unpartitioned space by pressing "F".
+If you are using an old version of fdisk, "F" will not be an option.
 \
 \
 Here is the scary part, **we must delete the partition and recreate it** using the new size that we want.
 As you can see the vdc4 partition is 2G in size.
 Let's add 2GB to it and make it 4GB.